-During a crisis situation it’s much better to avoid a problem than to deal with the consequences afterwards.
+During a crisis, it’s much better to avoid a problem than to deal with the consequences afterward.
 Avoidance is the key to survival and since anything can happen to anyone regardless of where they are, it is better to learn a few strategies that will help you keep a low profile during SHTF.

 It is no longer a secret that our government is preparing for a grid down event.
 Such event is currently one of the most probable crises that would impact every area of our lives.
 A power grid down event doesn’t mean the same thing as losing power for a few hours.
 There are many critical things that most people are not aware of.

 Before you end up bartering or growing a garden for survival, you must survive the first week on your own.
 If the power grid crashes, if an ice storm hits your area or if any other disaster will disrupt your normal living conditions, surviving week one post-disaster will become a challenge.